 The documentation is supposed to guide a third party, an auditor, through the same process as the controller to reach the same conclusion.
 The challenge is trying to document the detailed activities that lead to the conclusion that everything is okay.
 Or if it’s not okay, documenting the rejection process as well as the resolution process.
 It’s somewhat like analyzing what a person’s approval and signature actually mean.

-A different example would be a tax provision.
+A tax provision is another example, adding a bit more complexity.
 The books are closed and everything is complete.
 Then the tax team goes in to do a provision for income taxes.
 They figure out how much the state, local and federal tax estimates should be.
 They discuss their confidence in the estimates and all the things they’ve done to resolve it.
 Then there’s a meeting to review and sign off on it, where the VP of Taxes approves the final journal entry to book the provision for taxes.

 In the past, that journal entry with the VP’s signature was sufficient documentation of the review.
 But today, MRCs require meeting minutes.
 These minutes must include the topics discussed, any potential conflicts or disagreements as well as how they were resolved and how they arrived at the approval conclusion.

-Many times, it’s super confidential and they don’t really like exposing that they considered option A versus option B. Auditors might not agree with their decision.
-That’s the dilemma with MRCs—they often involve judgment calls.
-Getting the auditors the details of the thought process and the activity so they reach the same conclusion of approval or rejection: That’s the real challenge.
+Typically, the data is confidential and they must expose the reasoning behind considering option A versus option B. Auditors might not agree with their decision.
+That’s the dilemma with MRCs-they often involve judgment calls.
+Providing the auditors with the details of the thought process and the activity so they reach the same conclusion of approval or rejection: that’s the real challenge.

 The last thing they want is to have auditors in those meetings.
 Of course, a lot of this depends on the audit firm too.
 Some of them push to sit in on one of these meetings, in person, to actually witness the process.
 Because, although there are meeting minutes, probably with enough information, they may not include every single detail.
 And when an auditor sits in, the openness in the meeting is often dialed back.